google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

 we will write a simple application (in AmberScript) that uses the Vulkan API to render a red square.
-We will then run `spirv-fuzz` to find a bug in a Vulkan driver and then use the "shrink" mode of `spirv-fuzz` to reduce the bug-inducing input.
+We will then run `spirv-fuzz` with our application to find a bug in a Vulkan driver and then use the "shrink" mode of `spirv-fuzz` to reduce the bug-inducing input.
 We will end up with a much simpler input that still triggers the bug